 The Tier 1 Exceptional Talent visa may be a more suitable route if you have been awarded a Research Council or Wellcome Trust fellowship.
 An accelerated endorsement process with the Designated Competent bodies has been agreed for some of these fellowships further details are available here.

-If you plan to take up a job in the UK as a post-graduate, postdoctoral researcher, lecturer, professor, or other senior-level researcher, you will need to apply for a Tier 2 (General) visa which lasts for up to 3 years.
+If you plan to take up a job in the UK as a post-graduate, postdoctoral researcher, lecturer, professor, or other senior-level researcher, you will need to apply for a Tier 2 (General) visa which lasts for up to 3 years, and which can be extended up to a maximum of a five years stay.
 Your UK employer will need to provide documentation and evidence that there is no suitable candidate already in the UK.

 However, if you are internationally recognised as a leader in your field, or with the potential to be a world leader, then you do not need a job offer to work in the UK.
 You may instead apply for a Tier 1 Exceptionally Talented category.
 Your application must be endorsed, however, by the UK Royal Society or the Royal Academy of Engineering (see Tier 1 (Exceptional talent visa).